 FULL marks to Lloyd Doyley for honesty as the Watford full-back admitted his Reebok strike on Saturday had just been a stroke of good luck.

-The 29-year-old one-club man had just one professional senior strike to his name in some 350 appearances in all competitions for the Hornets until he halved the deficit against the Whites to set up a nervy finale.
+The 29-year-old one-club man had just one professional senior strike to his name in some 350 appearances in all competitions for the Hornets until he halved the deficit against the Whites to set up

 But he wasn’t about to pull the wool over anyone’s eyes and try to claim he meant to chip Adam Bogdan from way out on the right touchline.